Dehumanization: Conceptualizations

+Dehumanization has been examined across various disciplines as a mechanism that reinforces social hierarchies and exclusion.
 Dehumanization may be carried out by a social institution (such as a state, school, or family), interpersonally, or even within oneself.
 Dehumanization can be unintentional, especially upon individuals, as with some types of de facto racism.
-State-organized dehumanization has historically been directed against perceived political, racial, ethnic, national, or religious minority groups.
+State-organized dehumanization has historically been directed against certain political, racial, ethnic, national, or religious minority groups.
 Other minoritized and marginalized individuals and groups (based on sexual orientation, gender, disability, class, or some other organizing principle) are also susceptible to various forms of dehumanization.
 The concept of dehumanization has received empirical attention in the psychological literature.
-It is conceptually related to infrahumanization, delegitimization, moral exclusion, and objectification.
-Dehumanization occurs across several domains; it is facilitated by status, power, and social connection; and results in behaviors like exclusion, violence, and support for violence against others.
+Besides infrahumanization, it is conceptually related to delegitimization, moral exclusion, and objectification.

-"Dehumanisation is viewed as a central component to intergroup violence because it is frequently the most important precursor to moral exclusion, the process by which stigmatized groups are placed outside the boundary in which moral values, rules, and considerations of fairness apply."

-David Livingstone Smith, director and founder of The Human Nature Project at the University of New England, argues that historically, human beings have been dehumanizing one another for thousands of years.
-In his work "The Paradoxes of Dehumanization", Smith proposes that dehumanization simultaneously regards people as human and subhuman.
-This paradox comes to light, as Smith identifies, because the reason people are dehumanized is so their human attributes can be taken advantage of.

 Humanness

 In Herbert Kelman's work on dehumanization, humanness has two features: "identity" (i.e., a perception of the person "as an individual, independent and distinguishable from others, capable of making choices") and "community" (i.e., a perception of the person as "part of an interconnected network of individuals who care for each other").
 When a target's agency and embeddedness in a community are denied, they no longer elicit compassion or other moral responses and may suffer violence.